spark3dp/webapp-samples/examples/auth/implicit-login/README.md

 ##### Step 3 - Handle Login access token callback
 The access token will be returned to:
-1. The page you are calling the login window from (<b>this is the way the sample code uses by default</b>).
+1. The page you are calling the login window from (<b>this is the way the sample code uses by default</b>).<br>
-2. The redirect URL you supplied when initialize (see Additional Configuration section).
+2. The redirect URL you supplied when initialize (see Additional Configuration section).<br>
-3. The  callback URL you defined when registered your app.
+3. The  callback URL you defined when registered your app.<br>

 ```JavaScript